2i2c-org/team-compass/projects/managed-hubs/support.md

 ## How to prioritize support requests

-- Ask whether an issue is "critical" (AKA does the hub not work at all) and prioritize these if so
+- Ask questions that will help us understand whether an issue is "critical".
+For example, "Does this effect many users on the hub, or just a subset?", "Does this problem always happen, or intermittently?", "Is the hub accessible at all or is it totally down?".
 - Events should be prioritized (or in general, moments with a large influx of users)
 - In general, "how much does this incident impact the users of a given hub?" is a good guideline for deciding what to prioritize